Reviewing Pull Requests#

 git checkout --track REMOTE_NAME/BRANCH_NAME

 where BRANCH_NAME is the name of the branch you want to start from.
 This creates a copy of this branch (with the same name) in your local repository.
-If make changes to this branch and push to your GitHub repository (origin), you can then create a pull request to merge your changes with the author’s repository.
+If you make changes to this branch and push to your GitHub repository (origin), you can then create a pull request to merge your changes with the author’s repository.